A Wedding, Financial Woes & An American Mother-In-Law Fill The Two-Hour 'Downton Abbey' Season 3 Premiere

 Mary and the Countess conspire to get Martha to fork up some cash to save Downton Abbey, but grandma refuses.
 Like many in the 21st century, the Crawleys must find another way to keep their beloved home from foreclosure.

-Poor Lady Edith, the least attractive of the Crawley daughters, finally takes a stand over true love.
+Poor Lady Edith, the least attractive of the Crawley daughters, finally takes a stand for true love.
 Afraid of being a spinster, she follows her heart and pursues (and catches) a much older gentleman despite her father's objections.

 Cook Mrs. Patmore shows how good a friend she is by accompanying housekeeper Mrs. Hughes to the doctor for an unfortunate diagnosis - possible breast cancer.
-And maid Anna schemes to find a way to get her husband John Bates released from prison, who was unjustly imprisoned for killing his ex-wife (who in fact committed suicide).
+And maid Anna schemes to find a way to get her husband John Bates released from jail, who was unjustly imprisoned for killing his ex-wife (who in fact committed suicide).

-What's up for the Crawley's and their devoted servants?
+What's up for the Crawleys and their devoted servants?
 Lady Edith's wedding for one, and from the look of the previews, it appears that wedding won't go smoothly either...